umarhassan-mitodl/21m.380-spring-2016/content/pages/instructor-insights/_index.md

 ### Breakdown by Major

-Students tend to come from a variety of majors, with a significant number from [computer science and engineering](https://www.eecs.mit.edu/).
+Students tend to come from a variety of majors, with a significant number from {{% resource_link "c311de18-0fc4-4386-b663-c24a7a541af0" "computer science and engineering" %}}.

 ### Typical Student Background